Senator Tom Udall’s Legislative Actions to Address the Novel Coronavirus/COVID-19

 - Senator Udall voted to pass the Coronavirus Aid, Relief, and Economic Security (CARES) Act,to provide immediate and badly-needed relief to New Mexicans grappling with the coronavirus pandemic.
 The $2 trillion package includes key provisions to support New Mexico, including:

 -Direct payments of $1,200 to individual New Mexicans, $2,400 for married couples and $500 per child.
-More information on direct payments can be found HERE.
+More information on direct payments can be found HERE and more details on direct payments and a summary can be found HERE.

 -A dramatic expansion of unemployment insurance to cover more New Mexicans and provide more benefits during this crisis.
 The extended unemployment insurance program increases the maximum unemployment benefit by $600 per week and ensures that laid-off workers, on average, will receive their full pay for four months.
 More information on the expanded unemployment benefits can be found HERE.

 -Small business provisions that include $377 billion in small business aid including up to $10 million Payment Protection Program loans for small business up to 500 employees.
 The loans will be converted to grants so long as employers maintain their previous payroll through December 31, 2020.
-More information on the small business assistance legislation can be found HERE.
+More information on the small business assistance legislation can be found HERE and a summary can be found HERE.

 -A "Marshall Plan" for America's hospital system and resources for frontline health care workers, including more than $150 billion for the health care system, and major funding for hospitals and medical facilities.
-More information on the "Marshall Plan" with expanded resources for hospitals can be found HERE.
+More information on the "Marshall Plan" with expanded resources for hospitals can be found HERE and a summary of the information HERE.

 -Resources for Tribes and Native communities, notably an $8 billion Tribal Government Relief fund to ensure Indian Tribes have direct "one stop" access to COVID-19 resources for economic recovery and continuation of essential government services based on local needs.
 The agreement also contains over $2 billion in emergency supplemental funding for Indian Tribes, urban Indian health programs, and Native communities, including $1.032 billion for the Indian Health Service, with significant funds put in the field through Tribal shares and urban organizations.
 More information on Tribal provisions and resources can be found HERE.